Construction Change Order Template 2026

 Mistake 5: Not connecting change orders to invoices

-An approved change order should be easy to find on the invoice.
+An approved change order should be effortless to find on the invoice, so reuse the same number everywhere:

 1. CO 001 on the change order.